 The instrument for the operation of karmic law in these circumstances is interesting.
-According to Occultism anything that has ever happened - world shattering event, simple innocent thought, moments of magnanimity or meanness, ecstacy or misery - are all recorded for ever.
+According to Theosophy anything that has ever happened -world shattering event, simple innocent thought, moments of magnanimity or meanness, ecstasy or misery - all are recorded for ever.
 Nothing is ever lost.
 There is an indelible imprint made on the living plastic substance of Cosmos.
-It is called akasha in its high levels, the astral light at lower ones.
+This is called akasha at the highest levels, the Astral Light at the lower ones.
 Egoic action affects the higher akashic levels, constituting its indelible memory.
-Personal action affects the astral light.
-At the lower levels, even though we may have no cognizance of the contents of the astral light, we can be affected by them.
-Pictures in it can be ensouled by elemental life, becoming entities and so able to affect us psychically and influence our motivations.
+Personal action affects the Astral Light.
+At the lower levels, even though we may have no cognizance of the contents of the Astral Light, we can be affected by them.
+Pictures in it can be ensouled by elemental life, becoming entitites and so able to affect us psychically and influence our motivations.
 We are the victims of our own crimes, discovered or not, and the beneficiaries of our own bequests.

-It is these elemental ensouled pictures or portraits in the astral light that are the proximate cause of many psychic materializing phenomena, messages from the 'other world' through automatic writing, the spoken word and so on, when there is a medium present to supply the necessary vital force and substance from his (or her) 2nd and 3rd principles.
-The 'spirits' (Egos) of the dead have in general nothing to do with such phenomena, however much it may appear they do.
-On this matter H.P.B. was particularly emphatic.
+It is these elemental ensouled pictures or portraits in the Astral Light that are the proximate cause of many spiritualistic-type materializing phenomena, of messages from the 'other world' by voice or through automatic writing, and so on.
+A medium must always be present to supply the necessary vital force for any phenomenon and to supply the substance from his (or her) lower three principles to produce materializations.
+The real Spirits (Egos) of the dead have in general nothing to do with such phenomena, however much it may appear that they do.
+On this matter H. P. B. was particularly emphatic.

-Death for us then, in our deepest being, is a withdrawal into life.
-We do not remember the event or the time we are 'dead' because we have not developed the necessary faculty.
-In theosophical parlance we have not aligned our vehicles to form a channel for Egoic life and consciousness to flow from our divine trinity into our personal awareness.
-In any case with the vast majority of us our lower vehicles, those constituting our personality, are not only not responsive enough through the necessary refinement but, because of their desire prompted actions, are too obtrusive.
+Death for us, then in our deepest beings is a withdrawal into life but of a different and higher, more spiritual order.
+We do not remember afterwards the event of our death or the time we are 'dead' because we have lost our normal vehicles of consciousness and have not as yet developed the necessary spiritual faculties.
+In the majority of us our lower vehicles, those constituting our personality, are not only not responsive enough, lacking the necessary refinement, but, because of their desire prompted actions, are too obtrusive.
 They claim too much of our attention.
 Our post-mortem life comprises our devachanic dream.
 This dream state, we are told, is more 'real' to us than our present objective life is now.
-We should notice that according to this teaching we do not traverse the various planes of being, the astral and so on, in consciousness after death, as some writers on these subjects have said.
-H.P.B. has explained how the visions of those near death have included their erstwhile loved ones from the past, sometimes in idealised surroundings.
-Many writers have instanced these visions as glimpses into the astral world, but we are told they cease at death.
-In fact, for the ordinary man, the astral world (kamaloka) in spite of its seven levels seems, according to H.P.B., to be a particularly undesirable place from which, unless we are mediumistic by nature, we are mercifully protected.
+We should notice that according to this teaching, we do not traverse the various planes of being, the astral, the karmic, and so on, in consciousness after death, as some writers on these subjects have said.
+H. P. B. has explained how the visions of those near death, including those during what are now called near death experiences (N. D. E.) have included their erstwhile loved ones from the past, sometimes in idealized surroundings.
+Many writers have instanced these visions as glimpses into the astral world, but we are told they cease at the moment of death.
+In fact, for the ordinary man, the 'astral' world, kamaloka, in spite of its seven levels is, according to H. P. B., at its lower levels particularly an undesirable place from which, in the ordinary way, we are mercifully protected.

 We are told specifically in the literature that there is no punishment after death, but there may in exceptional circumstances be some suffering.
 This is the case with what are called exceptions.
-These are mostly the cases of premature death by accident or suicide and particularly where such a deceased person was one with strong physical appetites.
+These are mostly cases of premature death by accident or suicide and especially where a deceased person was one with strong physical appetites.

-References:

-See Lucifer Oct/Nov 1890.
-Spiritism Theosophical Glossary, pp. 209/10 and 307.
-Collected Writings, Vol. III p.
-171/4.
-Key p.
-109 (3rd edition).
-M.L. p.
-109/10.
+References: See Lucifer Oct/Nov 1890; Spiritism in 209 and 307: C. W., III.
+171/74; Key 109 (3rd edition); M. L. 109/110